-If you are one of the many people using virtual exercise classes to stay fit while confined at home this winter, you may be putting yourself at risk for a strain, sprain, or inflammatory condition.
-That is the message from OAM fellowship trained Sports Medicine Specialist, Dr. Brian Capogna.
+If you are one of the many people using virtual exercise classes to stay fit during the winter, it’s important to focus on injury prevention to avoid the risk of a possible strain, sprain, or inflammatory condition.

-“Whether you are exercising using an app or live streaming a yoga class from your favorite studio, injury prevention is more important than ever,” warned Dr. Capogna, “You don’t want to end up with tendinitis or other orthopedic problems.”
+“Whether you are exercising using an app or live streaming a yoga class from your favorite studio, injury prevention is more important than ever,” explained Dr. Brian Capogna, fellowship trained OAM Sports Medicine Specialist.
+“You don’t want to end up with tendinitis or other orthopedic problems.”

-Dr. Capogna, noted that in times of stress, people should exercise in moderation and listen to their bodies, particularly if they are doing something new.
+Dr. Capogna advises people to exercise in moderation and listen to their bodies, particularly if they are doing something new.
 “Now is not the time to push yourself.
 If you feel any pain while doing an exercise, stop doing it.”

-Dr. Capogna noted that while it’s important to find ways to stay healthy and fit, people should be equally focused on injury prevention.
-“A hospital emergency room is the last place you want to be right now,” he said.
+Dr. Capogna also noted that while it’s important to find ways to stay healthy and fit, people should be equally focused on injury prevention.